How to Find Free ATMs

 Need to find free ATMs to access your cash?
 One of the most wasted fees I’ve paid was accessing my own cash through an ATM with a surcharge.
 I’ll withdraw $20 and get hit with a $3 fee at the low end.
 That’s a 15% fee.
 I understand why fees are charged because it costs money to run and operate an ATM network.
 But, if you can avoid it, then you have a little bit more money for your goals.
+To manage your money well, you’ll need to find ways to cut back or eliminate fees for services you can get for free.

 Here are the ways you can avoid paying surcharges and find free ATMs.